Seventh cholera pandemic: Introduction

 Cholera is an acute diarrhoeal infection caused by the ingestion of food or water contaminated with the bacterium Vibrio cholerae.
 Most commonly the contamination of food or water occurs via faecal matter, and the infection is spread through the faecal-oral route.
 Cholera has also been found to be caused by eating raw shellfish.
 Symptoms of the disease appear between 12 hours and 5 days of infection; however, only 10% of infected people show severe symptoms of watery diarrhoea, vomiting and leg cramps.
 Cholera is diagnosed through a stool test or rectal swab, and today treatment takes the form of an oral rehydration solution (ORS).
 The ORS uses equimolar concentrations of sodium and glucose to maximise sodium uptake in the small intestine, and carefully replaces fluid losses.
 In severe cases, the rapid loss of bodily fluids leads to dehydration and patients are at risk of shock.
 This requires administration of intravenous fluids and antibiotics.

 The transmission of cholera is closely linked to inadequate access to clean water and sanitation facilities and hence, people at risk largely live in slums and poor communities.
-In the spread of cholera from 1961 to 1975, other factors were identified that played a role in the cholera pandemic.
-Terrorism and disruption of social institutions, floods, improper sewage disposal, and a lack of environmental hygiene were the main causes of the spread.